PatrikValkovic/grammpy/README.md

 ### Epsilon

-Grammar have special symbol for epsilon, because also None could be use as terminal.
+Grammpy has special symbol for epsilon, because None could be also used as terminal.
 You can use shorter or longer forms, they are equal.

 ```python